5 Steps To a Successful Business Intelligence & Reporting Implementation

 Implementing a business intelligence (BI) solution can be a game changer for your organization by providing integrated insight into data from all corners of the business.
-Despite all of its promises, though, an enterprise BI implementation is more often than not met with mixed results (and failures!).
+Despite all of its promises, though, an enterprise BI and reporting implementation is more often than not met with mixed results (and failures!).
 This can include horrendous delays, huge budget overruns, data problems, and disgruntled end users.

 Some “Gotchas” of Enterprise BI